red-collar-official/flutter_kore/docs/custom_instances.md

 # Custom instances

-You can create custom instances by extending <b>MvvmInstance</b> class and mixing several mixins.
+You can create custom instances by extending <b>MvvmInstance</b>.
+There are also predefined mixins for main functions like dependencies and state.

 You also need to specify input type for custom instances.
 It is passed as generic argument.
 Then input is available in all initialization methods.